Applications | Photoluminescence

 Scanning the surface of a sample may be useful in micro-PL measurements.
 Lake Shore offers custom configurations of the ST-500 that include nano-positioning stepper and scanner stages for ultra-precise positioning of the sample in the optical path.

 The ST-500 is a very versatile system.
 The basic ST-500 can be easily converted from a micro-PL setup into a different configuration for other experiments simply by changing sample holders, electrical feedthroughs, and top plates.

 Micro-PL in a closed cycle cryostat presents additional challenges.
 The vibration amplitude of all closed cycle cryocoolers is of the order of microns or tens of microns, which is usually unacceptable for micro-PL measurements.
-The Janis model CCS-204-XG-M system is a special vibration-isolated cryostat including a 10 K or 7 K closed-cycle cryocooler.
+The Lake Shore model CCS-204-XG-M system is a special vibration-isolated cryostat including a 10 K or 7 K closed-cycle cryocooler.
 While the vibration levels are known to be less than ±45 nm, the sample drift during cooldown is not as low as in the ST-500.
 The sample holder in the CCS-204-XG-M is connected to the cooling stage by an OFHC copper bar.
-This copper bar will contract towards the crycooler during cooldown and expand away from it upon heating.
+This copper bar will contract towards the cryocooler during cooldown and expand away from it upon heating.